seyan99/film-reviews-microservices/README.md

 Basically, all service functionality the same as Letterboxd.

-Architecture consists of config server, discovery, gateway and 6 main microservices.
+Architecture consists of config server, discovery, gateway, authentication and 6 other main microservices.

 **1. Activity service** represents user's activity on film:
 - like